builders-garden/squabble-smart-contracts/README.md

-# checkmates-smart-contracts
+# squabble-smart-contracts
-smart contract for the Checkmates mini app.
+smart contract for the Squabble mini app.